JanviDPatel/Face-Detection/README.md

-# Face-Detection

-This is a smart attendance system using face detecation
+# Face Detection using OpenCV